keithhb33/AI_Image/README.md

-# AI_Image Module
+# AI_Images
-Sends a request to Craiyon AI Image Generator to generate 9 images in Base64 code from a chosen prompt.
-The program then parses and assembles the Base64 code into 9 JPG files outputted within the main directory.
+Sends a request to Craiyon AI Image Generator to generate images in Base64 code from a chosen prompt.
+The program then parses and assembles the Base64 code into JPG files.

 <h4>Here are some examples:</h4><br />